 The last step in writing a how-to guide is asking yourself: "Why do my readers need, or want to know, this?"

 Understanding the high-level purpose behind a topic can encourage you to write with empathy.
 Additionally, it will help you create content that accurately meets your reader's expectations and needs.

-For instance, when writing "How to Create a Facebook Group for Your Business", I took some time to identify that readers might search this topic if a) they are seeking out new ways to connect with customers or want to create a stronger sense of brand community, or b) they want to raise awareness about their products or services.
+For instance, when writing "How to Create a Facebook Group for Your Business," I took some time to learn that readers might search this topic if:

 As a result, I wrote:

 "A group is a good idea if you're interested in connecting your customers or leads to one another, you want to facilitate a sense of community surrounding your brand, or you're hoping to showcase your brand as a thought leader in the industry.
 However, a group is not a good idea if you want to use it to raise awareness about your products or services, or simply use it to post company announcements."

 In the example above, you can see I targeted a few different segments of readers with diverse purposes to help readers determine whether this how-to guide would even help them meet their own goals.